Tell el-Burak

-Tell el-Burak is located in a lush agricultural section of southern littoral of Lebanon, it has been under investigation by the American University of Beirut and the University of Tübingen since 1998.
-The excavations have revealed three occupations on the tell, the latest in the Ottoman Period, the next in the Iron Age, and the earliest in the Middle Bronze Age.
+Tell el-Burak is an archaeological site located near the southern coast of Lebanon.
+It served as an agricultural production center between 725 and 350 BCE.
+The area has been studied by the American University of Beirut and the University of Tübingen since 1998.
+These excavations have revealed three major periods of occupations on the tell: first in the Middle Bronze Age, then during the Iron Age, and lastly during the Ottoman Period.

 Excavations

 The German-Lebanese team of archaeologists had conducted most of the excavations of Tell el-Burak by 2011, and the study and analysis of the site is ongoing.

+During the 2024 Israeli invasion of Lebanon, UNESCO gave enhanced protection to 34 cultural sites in Lebanon, including Tell el-Burak, in attempt to safeguard them from damage.

 The tell stands prominently amidst agricultural lands on a strip of plain fronted by the Mediterranean Sea and backed by a range of hills.
 The plain, a well-watered zone, is home to a large agricultural area where fruit trees currently predominate.
-The conical purpose-built tell towers above the plain to some 19 meters and is readily visible from both land and sea.
-From the top of mound, Sidon can be seen to the north, and to the south rising above Ras el-Qantara, the tell of the Late Bronze Age/Phoenician city of Sarepta can be seen.
+The conical, purpose-built tell towers above the plain approximately 19 meters and is readily visible from both land and sea.
+From the top of mound, Sidon can be seen to the north and to the south, rising above Ras el-Qantara, the tell of the Late Bronze Age/Phoenician city of Sarepta can be seen.